18F/development-guide/people/2017-Assessment-Guide.md

 Lastly, the engineer will need to sign the review.
 You’ll store those PDFs in a Google Drive folder (Talent will send us the link), Talent’s tracking spreadsheet, and CHRIS.

-## Going forward
+## Continuous feedback

-Our intention for this process is that it will be the start of a more regular, granular feedback system.
-Engineers deserve frequent feedback on their performance, and there have been many organization and leadership changes in Engineering this year that have disrupted regular feedback loops.
-Our new structure, where engineers will have a more established relationship with their facilitator and supervisor, will allow us to ensure that feedback happens.
-Providing regular feedback will make the annual review process a simple extension of regular feedback, as it will be more a culmination of the year’s progress.
+Our intention for this process is that it is part of a regular, granular feedback system.
+Engineers deserve frequent feedback on their performance.
+Our structure, where engineers will have an established relationship with their facilitator and supervisor, allows us to ensure that feedback happens.
+Providing regular feedback makes the annual review process a simple extension of regular feedback, as it is a culmination of the year’s progress.

 ## Retrospective

-In November 2017 we conducted a [retro](https://docs.google.com/document/d/1VY7VEneWzfe4eMNIZ8cmIMdDG5W6T0NQCy6P9yehlNU/edit) of the 2017 Engineering end of year assessment.
-We asked ourselves how the process we used worked, and what we'd improve.
-Those in 18F can review that document for details.
+In November 2017 we will conducte a retro of the 2017 Engineering end of year assessment.
+We will ask ourselves how the process we used worked, and what we'd improve.
+Those in 18F will be able to review that document for details.